-When 1089 2GZ had their Non Stop All Music Weekends she’d be glued to the radio, in the house, in the car, everywhere.
-If she went outside to hang the washing on the line she’d crank up the volume so she could hear the DJ over tractors and baaa-ing sheep, then whoosh back in with a trail of pegs behind her when The Call came.
+When our local station had their Non-Stop All Music Weekends she’d be glued to the radio, in the house, in the car, everywhere.
+If she went outside to hang the washing on the line she’d crank up the volume so she could hear the DJ over tractors and baaa-ing sheep, then whoosh back in with a trail of clothespegs behind her when The Call came.

 She relied on me for my trivial mind.
-I was woken many a time with her switching on lights, shaking my bedclothes, swatting me with teddy bears, sqwarking desperately, “Shauna!
+I was woken many a time by her switching on lights, shaking my bedclothes, swatting me with teddy bears, squawking desperately, “Shauna!
 Quick!
 Tell me!
 Who was the bass player in the Little River Band?
 Who married whom in ABBA?
-What’s the name of duet Paul McCartney did with thingo?”
+What’s the name of the duet Paul McCartney did with thingo?”

 “Hurrrrry!
 I have to be the seventh caller through!”

 The actual task of dialing was quite arduous as we had one of the phones where you actually had to dial – stick your finger in the hole of the corresponding number and spin the wheel thing, none of that modern keypad claptrap.
 When you were bursting at the seams to win The Very Best of Hall and Oates, the distance from zero to nine seemed an eternity.

 But not many people were listening on that particular Saturday night and yes indeed Your Song was the correct answer and she won the Songs of Elton John and Bernie Taupin LP.
 She also scored an ice-cold six pack of Coca Cola that joined the few dozen other ice-cold six-packs of Coca Cola gathering dust in our garage because Coke rots your teeth and we weren’t allowed to drink it.